Welcome to the inaugural Brian Devlin ‘knock up a friend’ (but not in that way) invitational trophy.

 It goes without saying, that we need people to help on Election Day.
 There is: knocking up (knocking on Labour voters’ doors to make sure they have voted); there’s telling (standing at the entrance of the polling booth collecting the voting numbers of the people who have voted, so that we don’t go to houses who have already voted) and there is, of course, offering lifts.
 In East Worthing, Paul Eustice has offered to help with this role, although he has instituted a zero tolerance ‘no flatulence in his car prior to 10am’ rule.
 Questions will persist as to why it’s okay after 10am.

 With so many wards, and with us so close in terms of promises in many of these wards, this activity could mean the difference between a Labour or Tory councillor.
-So if you can skip work, or come before or after work, please do so.
+So if you can come before or after work, please do so.

 It’s the Selden crew, they like caffeine and beating Tories.
 And they’ve already had a coffee.

 But this year we have something different, something so devilishly clever and exciting that my plump digits are slipping off the keys of my keyboard in exhilaration as I type it.
-Named after the man who devised the plan, this year we have the ‘Brian Devlin Labour Party ‘knock up a friend’ (but not like that) Invitational Trophy for getting people you know to vote’.
+Named after the man who devised the plan, this year we have the ‘Brian Devlin Labour Party ‘canvass a friend’ Invitational Trophy for getting people you know to vote’.
 Okay, the title probably needs a bit of work, but you get the gist.
 This is a competition for EW&S Labour Party members to see who manages to get the most people to vote who might not have otherwise.

 And this folks, is the trophy.

 Some may think that this trophy is just a picture that I randomly pulled off Google images in 2 seconds, but nothing could be further from the truth.
-This is the Brian Devlin Labour Party ‘knock up a friend’ (but not like that) Invitational Trophy.
+This is the Brian Devlin Labour Party Canvass a Friend Invitational Trophy.

 It’s beautiful isn’t it?
 So, how do you get your hands on this little beauty?

 First things first, we’d like to ask every Labour member to ask three people that they know to vote.
 This is a baseline ask, whether or not you wish to be considered for the trophy.
 If all 1200 members ask a minimum of three people then that’s an extra 3600 voters spread across the ward.
 These are the kinds of numbers that will have Tim Loughton and buddies scrabbling for the Imodium.
-That could really make the difference across our area (lots of people voting that is, not TL running to the loo) so set yourself a task folks.
+That could really make the difference across our area, so set yourself a task folks.
 And make sure to remind them where and how to vote.
 Research says that this increases the chances of voting by 15%.
 Anyone who gets three or more people to vote is entered into the competition.